-A protection circuit ensures that the unit that goes first into a Local Alarm will be the master unit that conducts the horn synchronization.
+A protection circuit ensures that the unit which goes into Local Alarm first will be the controlling unit that controls the horn synchronization.
 The units that go later into Local Alarm will not drive the IO line.
 This prevents bus contention problem.